 After candidates have advanced to the general election, the members of the Executive Board (including the Chair and Vice Chair) may submit offices for which endorsements shall be considered.

-Before endorsements are voted on by the Executive Board, a minimum of two (2) weeks must pass in which the members of the California High School Democrats are, via e-mail:
+Before endorsements are voted on by the Executive Board, a minimum of one (1) week must pass in which the members of the California High School Democrats are, via e-mail:

 - Able to submit comments to be considered by the Executive Board when endorsing.

 The California High School Democrats shall hold a statewide election once a year, using the ranked choice voting system for all offices.